zerossl/documentation/README.md

 # ZeroSSL documentation

 TBD: The ZeroSSL API  and ACME documentation.
-Please note that this is workin progress!
+Please note that this is work in progress!